 |Total Fat 0g||0%|

 |Dietary Fiber 1g||2%|

 |Vitamin C 8mg||41%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The Massey cocktail is the creation of Portland bartender Jacob Grier and inspired by his Irish grandmother.
 It is an impressive cocktail that stretches the boundaries of what you might think mixes well with Irish whiskey.
 Rather unique and a nice example of modern mixology at its finest, it's one that every connoisseur of fine drinks is sure to appreciate.

 This drink is a sort of enhanced Manhattan that features Irish whiskey.
 The recipe brings gin into the whiskey-sweet vermouth combo, so it starts off as a hybrid between the Manhattan and martini.
 Adding Green Chartreuse and Campari gives the Massey cocktail a sweetened herbal bitterness that only adds to its intrigue.

 While this seems like an unusual mixture of rather bold ingredients, it works surprisingly well.
-When it all comes together, the harmony of flavors become an elegant taste sensation unlike anything else.
+When it all comes together, the harmony of flavors becomes an elegant taste sensation unlike anything else.
 Mix one up and taste it for yourself, and be sure to share it at your next dinner party.

 Add ice and stir vigorously for 30 seconds.

 Garnish with an orange twist.
+Serve and enjoy.